Radiologic Technology: A.A.S.

 The program focuses on the same values of the college: the commitment is to student learning, excellence in fulfilling our mission, equity in respecting both individual rights and social obligations, diversity, accountability, and innovation.

-The radiographer produces images used in the diagnosis of disease and injury.
-He or she operates x-ray equipment, provides patient care and radiation protection, positions the patient for the examination, selects technical factors for radiographic quality, produces radiographic images, maintains quality control, and maintains patient records.
-A radiographer may continue education in areas such as sonography, nuclear medicine, cardiovascular-interventional techniques, COMPUTED tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), fusion technology (PETCT), PACS Administrator, quality management, bone densitometry, research, education, registered radiologist assistant and radiation therapy.
+This program prepares you to be a Radiologic Technologist, generally in a health care setting.
+As a technologist, you will produce images used in the diagnosis of disease and injury, operating x-ray equipment and providing patient care as you do so.
+A Radiologic Technologist may continue education in areas such as sonography, nuclear medicine, cardiovascular-interventional techniques, computed tomography (CT), magnetic resonance imaging (MRI), positron emission tomography (PET), fusion technology (PETCT), PACS Administrator, mammography, bone densitometry, research, education, registered radiologist assistant and radiation therapy.

 The program is designed for both students planning to enter the workforce immediately, and for those looking to enhance skills and transfer to a four-year college to pursue a bachelor's degree.
-A radiologic technologist may continue their education in areas such as sonography, nuclear medicine, cardiovascular-interventional procedures, COMPUTED tomography (CT), magnetic resonance imaging (MRI), position emission tomography (PET), Fusion Imaging (PET/CT), Department Administration, PACS Administrator, quality management, bone densitometry, Research, education, Registered Radiologist Assistant, Physician Assistant, and radiation therapy.
+A radiologic technologist may continue their education in areas such as sonography, nuclear medicine, cardiovascular-interventional procedures, computed tomography (CT), magnetic resonance imaging (MRI), position emission tomography (PET), Fusion Imaging (PET/CT), Department Administration, PACS Administrator, quality management, bone densitometry, Research, education, Registered Radiologist Assistant, Physician Assistant, and radiation therapy.